New national restrictions are in place - check out the latest COVID-19 guidance.

 Grit bins have been provided to allow residents to help spread salt on the roads and footways in their neighbourhood that aren’t part of our gritting routes.
 It should not be used on private driveways and footpaths.

 We aim to keep all of our grit bins full as far as possible.
-If your nearest grit bin is empty during cold weather, please call Streetpride on 0333 200 6981 (9.00am to 3.00pm, Monday to Friday) and we will re-fill it for you as soon as we can.
+If your nearest grit bin is empty during cold weather, please telephone Streetpride on 0333 200 6981 (9am to 3pm, Monday to Friday) and we will re-fill it for you as soon as we can.

 The government website provides advice on how to clear snow and ice on the road, path or cycleway safely.
 This is especially useful if you live in an area that is not routinely gritted by us.